loveheenavasu/electron-ocr/README.md

-# OCR Application based on ocr module
+# OCR Application based on node-native-ocr module

-Testing the ocr-ocr node module with electron
+Testing the node-native-ocr node module with electron

 ## Installation